Five people injured after tree falls on people at Shotover jet building in Queenstown

-Five people have been injured, two critically and one seriously, after a tree fell on a group of people at Queenstown's Shotover Jet base.
+Five people have been injured, two critically and one seriously, after a large tree fell on a group of people at Queenstown's Shotover Jet base.

 A witness saw a child being loaded into a chopper and a St John spokesman said three helicopters and multiple ambulances were in attendance.